 Step 11.
-'The distributor will add the application to the processing queue in the order in which they are deemed substantially complete and within 5 days notify the applicant of the date the application was deemed substantially complete.
+The distributor will add the application to the processing queue in the order in which they are deemed substantially complete and within 5 days notify the applicant of the date the application was deemed substantially complete.

-3 This is a secondary check to address the possibility of system changes between the Preliminary Consultation phase and the CIA application.
+&lt;sup>4 This is a secondary check to address the possibility of system changes between the Preliminary Consultation phase and the CIA application.

 Step 12.
-The date the submission is deemed substantially complete starts the 60-day or 904day window for the distributor to send the completed connection impact assessment to the applicant and proceed with the connection agreement.
+The date the submission is deemed substantially complete starts the 60-day or 90-day window for the distributor to send the completed connection impact assessment to the applicant and proceed with the connection agreement.